ijoshsmith/json2swift/README.md

 ## Date parsing

-This tool has special support for JSON attributes with formatted date string values.
-If you provide a date format "hint" it will generate the necessary code to parse the date strings into `Date` objects using the provided date format.
+`json2swift` has special support for JSON attributes with formatted date string values.
+If you provide a date format "hint" it will generate the necessary code to parse the date strings into `Date` objects using the provided format.
 For example:
 ```json
 {
     "birthday": "1945-12-25"